 Bio

-Ellen Mimi Schlecht (you can call her Mimi!) is a New York City based theatre artist, arts educator, and communications professional whose work lives at the intersection of performance, politics, and community.
+Ellen Mimi is a New York City based theatre artist, arts educator, and communications professional whose work lives at the intersection of performance, politics, and community.

 She is passionate about creating accessible arts education and programming that invites people of all ages and backgrounds into the creative process.
-Mimi currently serves as a teaching artist with Broadway Bound Kids, where she fosters creativity, confidence, and collaboration through theatre-making.
+She currently serves as a teaching artist and Program Coordinator with Broadway Bound Kids, where she fosters creativity, confidence, and collaboration through theatre-making.

 In the past, she has taught with Ursuline Academy (her alma-mater), Delaware Theatre Company, & Delaware Children's Theater.